BGSpiegl/GCparagon/README.md

 GCparagon can be run from the repository code `python3 GCparagon.py` using an appropriate Python 3.10+ software environment containing the [dependencies](#software-dependencies).

-The easiest way to set up the software environent is by useing singularity: [Using the Singularity container](#using-the-singularity-container)
+The easiest way to set up the software environment is by using singularity: [Using the Singularity container](#using-the-singularity-container)

 IF someone does not want to or cannot use the singularity image, the software environment can also be set up via the provided [GCparagon_py3.10_env_lenient.yml](conda_env/GCparagon_py3.10_env_lenient.yml) file in the
 [conda_env](conda_env) subdirectory by following the installation steps described [below](#not-recommended---conda-installation).